Canine Herbal & Natural Healthcare

 4) Repeat the application frequently during an infestation.
 You should notice a decrease in fleas within a couple days.

-DE FOR INTESTINAL WORM CONTROL:
+INTESTINAL WORM CONTROL:

-A dog fed on a natural, species appropriate raw diet is not attractive to intestinal worms as these parasites also prefer unhealthy bodies.
-Food Grade Diatomaceous earth (DE) is excellent for internal and external parasite control.
-It is ADAS trialled and approved in the UK for insect control and as a feed additive for farm animals.
+A dog fed on a natural, species appropriate raw diet is not attractive to intestinal worms as these parasites also prefer the lower vibration of unhealthy bodies.

 Quantities per day: